gabrielboley/nightwatch/README.md

 ## Getting Started

-These instructions will help you install nightwatch.js framework on your local machines for tesing purposes.
+These instructions will help you install nightwatch.js framework on your local machines for testing purposes.
 The project includes all the necessary selenium and browser drivers and jar files.

 You will need to local log directory.